How to Write a Training Analysis?

 As soon as you have determined their skill sets, take a look at your team members' current skill levels.
 This way, you are able to identify which one has exceeded your expectations and which one needs more regular training—an adjustment period.
-Evaluating the skills of your staff will ensure a good process flow in determining which one is ready to engage in the workplace; or, in some instances, some of them might be given different tasks that do not correspond to the position they applied for.
+Evaluating the skills of your staff through a job analysis will ensure a good process flow in determining which one is ready to engage in the workplace; or, in some instances, some of them might be given different tasks that do not correspond to the position they applied for.
 But as long as you found out their real potential, then give them a shot; another line of work.

 3. Highlight Their Skills

 After you're able to determine their skill sets, identify their skills gap.
 The skills gap is between where you want your team and what is their current skill level.
 This is now the stage where you might want to change the process flow.
-Some of your staff might be transferred to another office or workplace where their skills are more applicable, or you might also want to venture new training methods that you think is more appropriate for them.
+Some of your staff might be transferred to another office or workplace where their skills are more applicable, or you might also want to venture new training methods that you think are more appropriate for them.
 Hence, a business should conduct training needs analysis in order to address this gap of knowledge.

 4. Determine Your Research Method

-Similar to conducting an academic research study, surveys and/or interviews are essential in gathering the information that helps the business in the process of making a gap analysis, learning what needs to be addressed.
+Similar to conducting academic research analysis, surveys and/or interviews are essential in gathering the information that helps the business in the process of making a gap analysis, learning what needs to be addressed.
 Formulating a comprehensive questionnaire will ensure success.
 Check on your daily inventory and evaluate their productivity.
 Then, if you are able to spot some deficiencies, begin conducting interviews especially when you want to give focused attention on your staff who specifically needs it.
 You may also conduct surveys if you just want to learn their concerns at large.

 5. Put Them in Your Paper

 After you already have all of these in mind, create a legal document where all these are written.
 Begin by indicating your employees' names, position, team, department, and the specific group they belong to.
 Then, create a tabulated sheet in order to make it more convenient when evaluating your staff's skill levels as you identify their strengths and weaknesses.
-Your tabulated sheet may be in the form of a sample checklist or a questionnaire.
+Your tabulated sheet may be in the form of a sample analysis or a questionnaire.